Creator · Performer · Teacher

 BETWEEN SPACES

-Often, my starting point is a state of floating, stumbling, decaying, or simply resting.
+My starting point is often a state of floating, stumbling, decaying, flowing – or simply stillness: a space where (self-) dissolution and connection coexist before artistic transformation takes shape.

-I work in the in-between — between human, nature, and time; between material, perception, and transformation; between the visible, deep sensitivity, and the knowledge that lives in the body.
+I work in the in-between — between human, nature, and time; between material, perception, and transformation; between the visible and a deep sensitivity – a knowledge that lives within the body.